-Emerging Asia can be a tough place for foreign nationals to own real estate.
-For example, the Philippines constitution bans non-Filipinos from owning land.
-Non-citizens in Sri Lanka pay more tax when they own property.
+Emerging Asia can be a very tough place to own real estate as a foreign national.
+For example, the Philippines constitution bans all non-Filipinos from owning land.
+Meanwhile, non-citizens in Sri Lanka and Singapore pay more tax when they own property.

-However, there are signs that this might change soon.
-2015 will see countries in the Association of Southeast Asian Nations (ASEAN) merge to form a single market.
+However, there are signs this might change soon.
+2015 saw the official start of all countries in the Association of Southeast Asian Nations (ASEAN) merging to form a single market.

-The establishment of the ASEAN Economic Community, or AEC, is expected to boost foreign direct investment in the Philippines and other untapped markets across the region.
-As a result, this will pressure lawmakers to amend ownership restrictions.
+Establishing the ASEAN Economic Community, or AEC, is expected to boost foreign investment in the Philippines and other untapped markets across the region.
+As a result, that will pressure lawmakers to amend ownership restrictions.

 Foreign ownership laws will come into focus elsewhere in Asia.
 Debate continues in Indonesia and Myanmar about opening up the countries’ property sectors to international investors.

-This should be a sign of relief for real estate agents in Myanmar since lack of overseas investment is one of three major constraints on the property market.
+This should be a sign of relief for real estate agents in Myanmar.
+A lack of foreign investment is one of three major constraints on the nation’s property market.

-A recent study conducted by House.com.mm revealed that 24% of house hunters and property agents saw lack of external investment as a major factor preventing the real estate market from rising.
+A recent study conducted by House.com.mm revealed that 24% of international house hunters and property agents saw a shortage of foreign investment as a main factor preventing the real estate market in Myanmar from rising.

-The bulk of this investment went to the energy, garment, information technology, and food sectors according to the World Bank.
+The bulk of this foreign investment went towards Myanmar’s energy, garment manufacturing, information technology, and food sectors according to the World Bank.

-In terms of real estate, non-nationals face heavy restrictions on buying property in Myanmar though.
-According to Article 31 of the Foreign Investment Law, foreign investors can lease land for up to a 50-year period.
+In terms of real estate, foreigners face severe restrictions on purchasing property in Myanmar though.
+According to Article 31 of the Foreign Investment Law, foreign investors can only lease land for up to a 50-year period.

 But recent government initiatives provide some encouragement for property investors.
-They include a draft Condominium Law which would allow developers to sell up to 40% of units on the sixth floor or above to international buyers.
+These include a draft Condominium Law that allows developers to sell up to 40% of units on the sixth floor or above to international real estate buyers.

 Furthermore, the outlook for property investors is already improving.
-Fueled by the ongoing reforms, most surveyed brokers in Myanmar noted a rise in investment lately.
-Overall, economic development is the biggest driver of foreign investment in Myanmar.
+Most surveyed brokers in Myanmar noted increasing levels of foreign investment lately.

-Given all the above aspects, and the general low purchasing power of Burmese people, there is certainly enough room for outside investors.
-Myanmar foreign property ownership should benefit the country as a whole.
+Given all the above factors, along with the general low purchasing power of Burmese people, there is certainly enough room for outside investors.
+Myanmar foreign real estate ownership should benefit the country as a whole.